Prescription Topical Antifungals for Athlete's Foot

 Lotrisone combines a topical antifungal (clotrimazole) with a topical corticosteroid (betamethasone).

 Allylamines and azoles are different classes of antifungal medicine.
-This is important because medicine from one class may work better than medicine from the other.
+Medicine from one class may work better for you than medicine from the other.

 How It Works